cygnus666/Circuit-Sword/Circuit-Sword-Original---Electronics-Guide.md

 7. Insert Compute Module into holder, and connect up the FPC and back board as shown below.
 8. Insert a pre-imaged SD card into the SD slot (click [here](https://github.com/kiteretro/Circuit-Sword/wiki/Flashing-Software-onto-the-Compute-Module) for how-to)
 9. Insert the LCD into the LCD connector (NOTE: Be very careful with the LCD connector, you do not want to pull hard on it otherwise it will break the delicate plastic tabs)
+10. Insert the ribbon into the BACK BOARD FIRST (blue side always points up), and then plug in to the Circuit Sword (again, blue side up).
+The first time you insert the ribbon may be a little harder than subsequent times, just be careful and don't force it in.

 _Note that the [heatsink and fan](https://github.com/kiteretro/Circuit-Sword/wiki/Fan-and-Heatsink) aren't required for the first boot testing.
 Nothing bad will happen without them._
 Connect like so: